justin-hale/moonfall-recaps/content/sessions/session-18.md

 The party participates in a "White Owlbear" gift exchange (their world's version of White Elephant):

 **Gifts Exchanged**:
-- **Hellasana receives**: Silas's "one crime carried out on your behalf" coupon
+- **Helisanna receives**: Silas's "one crime carried out on your behalf" coupon
 - **Jasper receives**: Olivia's detective magnifying glass
 - **Elspeth receives**: VIP tickets for 10 to "Gaines Brewery Bakery and Bankery" in Eldora
-- **Olivia receives**: Hellasana's bottle of Emmervale Elixir from High Forge
+- **Olivia receives**: Helisanna's bottle of Emmervale Elixir from High Forge
 - **Red receives**: Elspeth's custom train track with mini Vroomfall and Doomfall cars
 - **Silas and Bru's exchange**: Deferred to next session